Cockatrice/Cockatrice/.github/CONTRIBUTING.md

  * tag the release following the previously described syntax in order to get it built by CI;
  * wait for CI to upload the binaries, double check if everything is in order
  * after the release is complete, update the version number again to "next targeted beta version", typically increasing `PROJECT_VERSION_PATCH` by one.

+**NOTE 3:** When releasing a new stable version, all the previous beta versions should be deleted.
+This is needed for Cockatrice to pick up the stable release also for users that chose the "beta" release channel.